jakegut/til/go/net-conn.md

 }
 ```

-Sure enough, that did the trick since `n` is literally the number of bytes _read_ and not received.
+Sure enough, that did the trick since `n` is the number of bytes _read_ and not received.

 While it would be nice for it to block for readability, I think having better documentation would've been nice.